dhanji/dhanji.github.io/src/main/resources/pages/google-plus.markdown

 With those caveats in place however, I predict that while Google+ will not usurp the throne from facebook per se, it will instead grow into a strong, competitive player and much-needed alternative.
 Much as Chrome has with IE.
+ Where facebook has the larger, but no-longer dominant share.
  I predict that when this game is done playing, there will be no more thrones.

 <br>